AdobeDocs/target.fr-FR/help/main/cmp-resources-and-contact-information.md

 [Conditions d’utilisation](https://www.adobe.com/legal/terms.html)

 Adobe and the Adobe logo are either registered trademarks or trademarks of Adobe Systems Incorporated in the United States and/or other countries.
-A trademark symbol (®, ™, etc.) denotes an Adobe trademark.
+Un symbole de marque (®, ™, etc.) indique une marque Adobe.

 All third-party trademarks are the property of their respective owners.
 Updated Information/Additional Third Party Code Information available at [https://www.adobe.com/go/thirdparty_fr](https://www.adobe.com/fr/products/eula/third_party.html).